SylvainWT/EmergingTechnologies/01 - Presentation/001 - What Are emerging technologies ?.md

 Among them a straightforward is to associate the emerging technologies with their capability to change a current ecosystem, the way of doing.

 Several characteristics can be sketched
- - The underlying promise to support a disruptive vision is a strong differenciator
+ - The underlying promise to support a disruptive vision is a strong differentiator
  - Most of the time they don't start from a blank page but rely on older technologies that are still incubating.
- - The domain they cover is fairly ...infinite (Hardware, Software, Cognitive/IA, Analytics, Medecine, Nanotechnology, Robotics, Aeronautics  ....)
+ - The domain they cover is fairly ...infinite (Hardware, Software, Cognitive/IA, Analytics, Medicine, Nanotechnology, Robotics, Aeronautics  ....)
  - Evolution of other technologies landscape can sometimes be a strong enabler (Acceleration due to the emergence of cloud).
  - It is a continuous journey that keeps accelerating
  - Not all of them will sustain an industrial life